-Go to Options > Preferences.
+- Go to Options > Preferences.

 Click View > document source when you're looking at the offending item.
 The full headers are then visible.

-Select File > Preferences, and check the Show Article Headers box.
+- Check the Show Article Headers box.

-Select Options and enable Show Message Headers in Body of Message.
+- Enable Show Message Headers in Body of Message.